 A third of startups fail due to a lack of capital with traditional options such as venture capital and bank loans often not viable.
 The sad truth is that many fundraisers hinge on founders being well-connected.
 Equity crowdfunding provides a much-needed alternative to raising capital, where the crowd, as opposed to just a few key individuals, decides to invest.
 This access to capital hopefully means more early-stage companies succeed, helping to improve the industry for customers through its innovation.

 The creation of loyal brand advocates

 When you raise capital through the crowd, you create an audience that is literally invested in the success of your business.
 These individuals will often spread the word, purchase your products and be a great source of feedback.
-With retail and wholesale investors you might also walk away with some key strategic partners,.
-For businesses with already established customer bases, it’s a great way to reward your loyal customers as to who better to invest and stand to profit from your success than those who backed you from the start.
+With retail and wholesale investors you might also walk away with some key strategic partners.
+For businesses with already established customer bases, it’s a great way to reward your loyal customers as who better to invest and stand to profit from your success than those who backed you from the start.

 Mass brand awareness

 Equity crowdfunding is not just about raising capital, it’s also a marketing campaign helping to increase brand awareness and possibly customers through the likes of press coverage, emails and social media.

 Industry and stage agnostic